Avid29/RenderSharp/csci711-docs/ProjectProposal/README.md

     [Classic Ray Tracing Image Blender File](../Assignment1/SettingTheScene.blend)

-## Additional Objectives
+### Additional Objectives

 ##### If possible I would like to do these

+- BVH tree construction

-- Ideally, I hope to add aspects of BVH tree construction, linearly interpolated object translation with key frames.
+- Linearly interpolated object transformation between key frames

 - Models can be imported from one or more standard format, such as WaveFront OBJ, and material shading parameters can be imported from one or more standard format, such as WaveFront MTL.